People take to the streets after Trump win

 Nicholas Elliot, a student at Washington's Georgetown University, said he was elated about Trump's election.

 "I feel pretty good, a year and a half process has ended and it ended my way," the Texan told WJLA.
 He said he thought it was "definitely the responsibility of both parties" to unite the country.

-Referencing the UK's Brexit vote to leave the European Union, which "translated strongly here," he said he had no fear his candidate would lose.
+Referencing the United Kingdom's Brexit vote to leave the European Union, which "translated strongly here," he said he had no fear his candidate would lose.

 "There is a hidden vote," he said, contending people didn't voice their true voting intentions to pollsters in case they were perceived as sexist, racist or homophobic.